 Origin and traditions

 Of all traditional Chinese celebrations, Chinese New Year is the most important one.
 It dates from the time of the Shang Dynasty (1600 BC-1100 BC) when people worshipped gods and ancestors at the end of the year and the beginning of the new year.
 It was only much later, that it became a festival to bid farewell to the old year and to welcome the new year.
 The date of the Chinese New Year is determined by the lunar calendar rather than the solar calendar.
 The Chinese New Year begins on the second new moon after the winter solstice on 21 December.
 According to the western solar calendar this is somewhere between January 21 and February 20.
-In 2018 the Chinese New Year begins on February 17.

 The Chinese New Year heralds the beginning of spring and, therefore, it is also called ‘Spring Festival’.
 With songs and dance people welcome the return of Earth to life and the start of the ploughing and sowing season.
 In preparation of the New Year celebrations, people buy gifts, decorations, special food and new clothes.
 On New Year’s Eve (‘chuxi’) the houses are thoroughly cleaned and decorated with paper cut-outs spells and two lyrics expressing happiness, prosperity and longevity.